b0wter/CouchDb/README.md

 You can get the library from [nuget](https://www.nuget.org/packages/b0wter.CouchDb/).

+I am currently developing this library with CouchDb version 3.2.2 as its target.

 Contributing
 ------------
 Contributions (bug fixes, features, ...) are very welcome!
 Please submit a pull request.
 I will merge the PR if it satisfies the following requirements: